Chakra Gods and Goddesses

 Durga is a principal form of the Divine Mother in Hinduism.
 She personifies the vibration of the fierce mother, moving into battle to protect her own and never simply for the sake of violence.
 The name Durga means a fort or a place that is difficult to overrun.
 This is appropriate for a goddess representing the crown chakra.
 Once the goddess energy has reached this level, the chances of being overcome with worldly desires or ambitions is relatively low.
 More in Durga Mantra & Stories of the Goddess.

-Understanding the Chakra Gods and Goddesses
+Benefits of Chakra Gods and Goddesses

 There are several ways to develop a deeper understanding of the Hindu deities.
 You can strengthen your own chakras through developing this connection.
 The following are some ideas and spiritual practices that can assist in this process: